-On the wing these wee birds (they’re only around a foot in length with a less than two-foot wingspan) are surprisingly agile – despite how stocky their bodies are – but they have to flap their wings at near-hummingbird speeds to stay aloft.
+On the wing, these wee birds (they’re only around a foot in length with a less than two-foot wingspan) are surprisingly agile – despite how stocky their bodies are – but they have to flap their wings at high speeds to stay in the air.

-As an added bonus those large crescent-shaped bills also make a great tool for attracting mates, although their vibrant bright-orange colour disappears once the breeding season is over.
+As an added bonus those large crescent-shaped bills also make a great tool for attracting mates, although the vibrant bright-orange colour disappears once the breeding season is over.

-If you’d like to see them up close for yourself your best bet is to visit one of the offshore island colonies (though there are plenty of mainland coastal colonies as well) that have regular tours or head 27 miles east of Edinburgh to see them in the Firth of Forth like I did.
+If you’d like to see them up close for yourself your best bet is to visit one of the offshore island colonies (though there are plenty of mainland coastal colonies as well) that have regular tours, or head 27 miles east of Edinburgh to see them in the Firth of Forth.

 I’ll cover a few of Scotland’s best puffin-viewing locations in the following sections.

 - St. Abbs Head – The Borders East Coast